zhaohuabing/johnhenryp/content/post/2018-10-02-how-to-make-facebook-so-boring-you-won-t-want-to-use-it.md

 __1 Separate Messenger from the Desktop App__

-This step might be counter intuitive, but it is essential for a waning process.
+This step might be counter intuitive, but it is essential for the waning process.
 I highly recommend [messenger](https://fbmacmessenger.rsms.me/) which is a free, open-source Mac app.
 There is no cognitive cost associated for this step.

 __2 Hinder Facebook With Chrome Apps__

 The next step for me was making Facebook more boring.
 I was on this step for about a year.
-I highly recommend [News Feed Eradicator](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg) which will replace your feed with a lame quote, and [something to see who unfriends you](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg) (I can't find the name of the extension I used).
+I highly recommend [News Feed Eradicator](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg) which will replace your feed with a lame quote, and [something to see who unfriends you](https://chrome.google.com/webstore/detail/who-deleted-me-unfriend-f/eiepnnbjenknnjgabbodaihlnkkpkgll) (I can't find the name of the extension I used, and I don't know exactly how it started, but regardless I found seeing all my friends deleting Facebook surprisingly informative).
 Before quitting, I often saw a lot of my friends deactivating who I didn't think of otherwise.
 I think it is very important to know that others are doing this too, because Facebook won't tell you otherwise.
-If you are the type of person who uses incognito mode like I am, I want to  emphasize that these extensions should be added to incognito mode too,
+If you are the type of person who uses incognito mode like I am, I want to  emphasize that these extensions should be added to incognito mode too.

 __3 Add a Time Limit__

-The next step is to create an incentive to make sure you don't spend too long on the website.
+The next step is to create an deterrent to make sure you don't spend too long on the website.
 [My limit was 10 minutes with StayFocud](https://chrome.google.com/webstore/detail/stayfocusd/laankejkbhbdhmipfmgcngdelahlfoji?hl=en) I don't suggest adding this extension to incognito mode, as this may cause you to delete the extension.
 The purpose of this extension is for you to feel guilty when regularly browsing and be more cognizant of your time online, not so much to keep you off the website.

 __4 Block Notifications__

 In my opinion this is the step the requires the biggest jump, but is also the most rewarding.
 I used uBlock Origin to block notifications, and messages, and groups.
 I want to make clear that this will not affect the desktop messenger app, so you can still stay in touch with your friends, but your website experience will now become VERY limited.
-If you follow the correctly your Facebook banner should look like:
+If you follow correctly your Facebook banner should look like:

 ![facebook](/img/fb_banner.JPG)